Adversarial Multiple Access Channels with Individual Injection Rates: A Non-adaptive Algorithm without Collision Detection

-This concludes the specification of all kinds of stages, and hence of algorithm \CN.
-Observe that algorithm \CN\ is conflict free.
+Observe that algorithm \textsc{Colorful-Nodes} is conflict free.
 This follows by the design of stages.
 The relevant property is that each stage uses a list of nodes and a pointer on this list indicates which node is to transmit in a given round.